The Goal

 My responsibilities included:

-Designing wireframes, prototypes, and user flows for web and app
+Designing wireframes, prototypes and user flows for both web and app.

-Designing wireframes, prototypes, and user flows for web and app
+Designing wireframes, prototypes and user flows for both web and app.

-Designing wireframes, prototypes, and user flows for web and app
+Designing wireframes, prototypes and user flows for both web and app.

-Designing wireframes, prototypes, and user flows for web and app
+Designing wireframes, prototypes and user flows for both web and app.

 Research Time: Competitive Analysis